The announcement came during a day of action in parliament organised by pressure group Migrant Voice.

 “I think universities need to be concerned about the potential damage to the reputation and they need to come forward, speak up and challenge this,” she said.

-The founder of the student group English Language Test Victims, Sheikh Amin, told The PIE he felt positive and confident the situation will be solved soon.
+A representative of the student group English Language Test Victims, Sheikh Amin, told The PIE he felt positive and confident the situation will be solved soon.

 “Now our campaign is established in front of the MPs, they understand how much suffering we have been experiencing since 2014,” he said.